rsnobles/website-template/CONFIGURATION.md

 * [ ] All done

-## Remote environments

-Define remote environments with the `taito_environments` setting in `taito-config.sh`.
-Make sure that your authentication is in effect for an environment with `taito auth:ENV`, and then create an environment by running `taito env apply:ENV`.
-Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
-Create a `dev` environment first, and the other environments later if required.

-If basic auth (htpasswd) is used only for hiding non-production environments, you can use the same credentials for all environments.
-In such case you should also write them down to the [links](README.md#links) section on README.md so that all project personnel can easily access the credentials.
+## Your first remote environment (dev)

+Make sure your authentication is in effect:

+    taito auth:dev

+Create the environment:

+    taito env apply:dev

+Write down the basic auth credentials to [README.md#links](README.md#links):

+    EDIT README.md         # Edit the links section

+Write down the basic auth credentials to `taito-config.sh`:

+    EDIT taito-config.sh   # Edit this: ci_test_base_url=https://user:painipaini@...

+Push some changes to dev branch:

+    taito push             # Or just git push

+See it build and deploy:

+    taito open builds:dev
+    taito open client:dev

-> If you have some trouble creating an environment, you can destroy it by running `taito env destroy:ENV` and then try again with `taito env apply:ENV`.
+> If you have some trouble creating an environment, you can destroy it by running `taito env destroy:dev` and then try again with `taito env apply:dev`.

-> See [6.
-Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of Taito CLI tutorial for more thorough instructions.

-> Operations on production and staging environments usually require admin rights.
-Please contact DevOps personnel if necessary.

 * [ ] All done